rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-12-09-d66b303975fba10b-settlement-order-in-the-matter-of-trading-activities-of-certain-entities-to-trad.md

 source: sebi
 stocks: []
 tags:
+- cnbc-awaaz
+- investigation
+- market-operations
+- pfutp
 - settlement-order
-- insider-trading
-- front-running
-- pfutp
 - tv-recommendations
-- cnbc-awaaz
-- market-manipulation
 - unfair-trade-practices
 title: Settlement Order in the matter of trading activities of certain entities to trade ahead of recommendation furnished in TV shows co-hosted by Mr. Hemant Ghai